softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/1_Smoothers/Gaussian_Filter_Pro.md

 ## 3. MQL5 Implementation Details

+Our MQL5 implementation follows a modern, object-oriented design to ensure stability, reusability, and maintainability.

+* **Modular Calculation Engine (`Gaussian_Filter_Calculator.mqh`):**
-* **Self-Contained Calculator (`Gaussian_Filter_Calculator.mqh`):** The entire recursive calculation, including the coefficient computation, is encapsulated within a dedicated, reusable calculator class.
+    The entire recursive calculation is encapsulated within a dedicated, reusable calculator class.

+* **Optimized Incremental Calculation (O(1)):**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * **State Tracking:** It utilizes `prev_calculated` to process only new bars.
+  * **Persistent Buffers:** The indicator buffer itself acts as the persistent memory for the recursive calculation (`Filt[i-1]`, `Filt[i-2]`), ensuring seamless updates without drift or full recalculation.

 * **Heikin Ashi Integration:** An inherited `_HA` class allows the calculation to be performed seamlessly on smoothed Heikin Ashi data.
-* **Stability via Full Recalculation:** The calculation is highly state-dependent.
-To ensure absolute stability, the indicator employs a **full recalculation** on every `OnCalculate` call, with the recursive state (`f[1]`, `f[2]`) managed internally within the calculation loop.
-* **Definition-True Initialization:** The filter is "warmed up" by setting the initial output values to the raw price for the first few bars, providing a stable starting point for the recursion.

 ## 4. Parameters